aheimanson/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+It changed test by merging top_N into the test branch.
+That meant that the process_movie_data.py file got changed to be the top_N function.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?